 5. A 0% interest credit card

-If it’s only small changes that you’re looking to make to your home, a credit card might be the best way of securing the funding that you need.
+If it’s only small changes that you’re looking to make to your home, or you’re at the final stages of a remodel and simply need to fund the finishing touches, a credit card might be the best way of securing the funding that you need.
 With a 0% interest credit card, for instance, you could potentially pay for whatever you need using your card, and avoid paying any interest if you can clear the balance before the interest-free period comes to an end - at the moment, some cards offer 0% terms as long as 18 months.
 Alternatively, reward credit cards can give decent amounts of cashback or loyalty points if you spend heavily on them.

 The risk with 0% credit cards comes when you fail to pay back what you owe before your grace period expires and high interest rates start to kick in.
 And if you use an existing card to pay for your spending, on which any introductory period has already expired, remember that you’ll only have the one month to pay it all back before interest starts to build.